daddy-cool/highlogger/README.md

 ##### info(message...)
 Accepts multiple parameters of any type and will pass them on with `info` severity to transporters.

+##### debug(message...)
+Accepts multiple parameters of any type and will pass them on with `debug` severity to transporters.

-##### getDebug(prefix)
+##### getDebug(debugKey)
-Accepts a single parameter `prefix` which must be a string.
+Accepts a single parameter `debugKey` which must be a string.

-In order to use the debug-severity you must first call `getDebug()` with a prefix as parameter. `getDebug()` will return a function.
-Depending on whether or not the passed `prefix` is currently included (and not excluded) in the `DEBUG` environment variable this will either return the `debug`- or a dummy-function.
+Will return a function and depending on whether or not the passed `debugKey` is currently included in the `DEBUG` environment variable this will either return a `debug`-function or an empty function.
-`debug()` will work the same as the methods for other severities, though a dummy function will literally do nothing.
+`getDebug(debugKey)()` will work the same as the regular `debug`-function except add the debugKey as e.g. a message prefix (works different depending on the transporter).

 __Example__
 ```node